Fiji vs Rarotonga vs Samoa: Discover the Best Island to Pick for Your Holiday 2023

 Where to stay in Samoa

-During my Samoa holiday we spent half of our time staying in a beach fale.
+During my Samoa holiday, we spent half of our time staying in a beach fale.
 We wanted cheap accommodation and it seemed like the perfect opportunity to go back to basics and see how the locals live.
 You can stay in anything from very basic with no fan to a more ‘non-traditional’ beach fale.

-Then the other have of the trip was spent in a resort, Saletoga Sands which was lovely.
+Then the other half of the trip was spent in a resort, Saletoga Sands which was lovely.
 Buffet breakfasts are always my fave about resorts!
 It was in a gorgeous location, complete with a swimming pool.

 The two places I stayed during my trip were: